nidhaloff/igel/README.rst

 Running with Docker
 --------------------

-- Use the official image:
+- Use the official image (recommended):

 You can pull the image first from docker hub